-Mr Mathias BOEGNER is the German-Swiss violinist who has held tenure as professor at the China Conservatory of Music in Beijing since 2008.
+Mr. Mathias BOEGNER is the German-Swiss violinist who has held tenure as a professor at the China Conservatory of Music in Beijing since 2008.
 Today, he serves as Head of the Chamber Music Department and was elected Distinguished Foreign Expert Professor by the institution.

 Mathias tours with demanding programs; once with Bach’s Chaconne and three Fugues, the complete Ysaye Solo Sonatas, Paganini Caprices, followed by Ernst’s Last Rose and Erlkoenig in a single concert.
 Another time, he recorded a performance of the Caprices live on DVD on twenty four Italian Master violins.
 His performances at Carnegie Hall have been met with standing ovations, and at one “Schubertiade” recital featuring Schubert’s Arpeggione, Rondo, “Dry Flowers” and Fantasy, Princess Sirinthorn of Thailand had sent flowers.

 Mathias won the Concerto Competition held in Cincinnati, in the United States, was a winner in a national German Youth Competition for String Quartet and has won awards by the Starling Foundation in the United States, Flersheim Foundation of Switzerland, Cambodia’s Ministry of Education, Jordan Academy of Music, the Satya Wacana University in Indonesia, in Malaysia and Vietnam.

 In his endeavors as a music educator, Mathias was an Associate Professor at the National University of the Arts in Taiwan and had been an assistant tutor in Munich and Cincinnati.
 He continually strives to become a better teacher and has even successfully auditioned for a professorship at Zuerich Hochschule after his studies.
 There, he also became part of the Committee of the foundation.